-Outcome of Sub-Step 2d:
+Outcome of sensitivity analysis:

-Based on the sensitivity analysis that was done in accordance with CDM’s “TOOL27 Investment Analysis” whereby the applicable variables were subjected to reasonable variations with the results being illustrated in table 10 above.
+Based on the sensitivity analysis that was done in accordance with paragraph 28 of TOOL27whereby the applicable variables were subjected to reasonable variations with the results being illustrated in table 10 above.
 The table showed when the cost of HFO and NERADO were subjected to reasonable variations range of +10% and -10% and it showed that the baseline scenario would still be the more financially viable compared to the project scenario.
 Furthermore, the sensitivity analysis also covers to the extent where the project activity scenario becomes more financially viable without VER revenue.
 For that to happen, it would in the scenario whereby either the price of NERADO cost to reduce by 21% or the price of HFO cost in increase by 26%.

 A scenario in which the NERADO cost would reduce significantly by 21% from the 2018 value is very unlikely as the historical pricing of NERADO (CPO) over the past 10 years have been stable in ranging above the 2018 price point.
 While it is possible for CPO prices to experience short-term fluctuations due to market dynamics, the combination of steady demand, limited supply, stable pricing, and various markets factors such as regional government policies and international trade agreements in favour of CPO makes a significant and sustained decrease in CPO prices unlikely.